Occupation Report Β· Legal

 Your personalised plan

-Criminal Defence Lawyers score 27/100 on average — but your score depends on seniority, location, and skills.
+Criminal Defence Lawyers score 27/100 on average — but your number depends on seniority, sector, and whether Case law research & statute analysis is most of your week or a corner of it.

 Not a Criminal Defence Lawyer?
 Check your own score.